Gh053d413x/Admin_Terminal/README.md

 ---

 ## ℹ️ INFO ℹ️

-These listed libraries are required to run Admin Terminal!
+The listed libraries below are required to run the terminal.

     `os`
     `random`